gentoo/sci/README.md

 ```

 Afterwards, simply run `emerge --sync`, and Portage should seamlessly make all our ebuilds available.
-Many of our packages are available as live (`*-9999`) ebuilds, and also need manual unmasking in `/etc/portage/package.accept_keywords` before they can be emerged.
+Many of our packages are available as live (`*-9999`) ebuilds, and need manual unmasking in `/etc/portage/package.accept_keywords` before they can be emerged.

 ---
 Please fork!
 We will merge!
 See [this](https://github.com/gentoo-science/sci/blob/master/CONTRIBUTING.md) document for more instructions.